 You May Need…

-These non-stick silicon sheets make your baking SO much easier.
+These non-stick silicone sheets by Silpat will make your baking SO much easier.
 They are essential for low-carb recipes which can be drier and stick easier than the conventional recipes.

 I think Hemp seed tastes a lot like sunflower seed.
 It has 3 grams of carbs and 3 grams of fiber giving it a 0 net carb count.
 It works well in all kinds of low carb baked goods and is what makes this pizza dough so bready.

 - Add silpat or parchment paper to a baking sheet.

 - Combine all of the ingredients in a bowl and stir well.

 - Using a 1/4 cup measure make 6 mounds of cheese mixture on the baking sheet.